Who runs Animal Services and what do they do?

 What is the Verona Street Animal Society (VSAS)?

 VSAS is a d/b/a for The Friends of the Verona Street Animal Shelter, a 501(c)3 not-for-profit organization that supports the City’s animal shelter with fundraising and promotions much as the Seneca Park Zoo Society supports the County’s zoo.

 Do you need anything?

 Visit Donate to Animal Services to view our wish list for in-kind support or consider making a monetary contribution.
+Donations can be made to the Animal Services trust fund to purchase supplies and enhance care beyond what can be provided by the City's operating budget.
+Alternatively, donations can be made to the Animal Services Fund, which will increase the availability of funds in subsequent operating budgets.
 The Verona Street Animal Society also has a website, www.VSAS.org where you can learn more about the friends group, events, and how to get involved in fundraising, marketing, and promotions.